henriksod/Fabrik2DArduino/README.md

 elbow.write(min(180, max(0, elbowAngle + 90)));
 wrist.write(min(180, max(0, wristAngle + 90)));
 ```
 As you can see, the servos are clamped between 0 and 180 degrees.
 Moreover, the elbow and wrist servos are rotated 90 degrees.
 This makes it possible for the elbow and wrist joints to point down while keeping a positive angle.
 All angles under 90 degrees will make the joint point down while all angles above 90 degrees will make the joint point up.
-We are not doing this for the should er joint in this case, because we want it to be able to point backwards and forwards along the surface, e.g. a table.
+We are not doing this for the shoulder joint in this case, because we want it to be able to point backwards and forwards along the surface, e.g. a table.

 Installation
 ------------